m9dful1/Craftium/README.md

 ### Playback doesn't work in target app
 - Ensure the target application is in focus before playback starts
-- For games, try borderless windowed mode instead of fullscreen
+- For fullscreen applications, try windowed mode instead
-- Some applications may block simulated input
+- Some applications may block simulated input for security reasons

 ### Window not staying on top
 - Ensure "Always on Top" checkbox is enabled